Software-Improvement-Group/sigridci/docs/authentication-tokens.md

 Using Sigrid CI requires an *authentication token*.
 You can create and manage these tokens from your Sigrid account, using the instructions provided below.

+## Who should create the token?

+- **If you want to use Sigrid CI for an existing system that is already part of your Sigrid account:** Any Sigrid user account with access to that system can create the token.
+- **If you want to on-board new systems to your Sigrid account:** On-boarding systems requires additional rights.
+This requires a Sigrid user account that is either an administrator, or a Sigrid user account that is authorized to access all systems.
+Sigrid user accounts with access to certain systems *cannot* on-board systems.

 ## Creating a new authentication token

 First, sign into [sigrid-says.com](https://sigrid-says.com) using your regular Sigrid user account.
 If you do not have a Sigrid user account, contact your organization's Sigrid administrator, or contact SIG support at [support@softwareimprovementgroup.com](mailto:support@softwareimprovementgroup.com).